Ten Serendipity Economy Lessons Learned from Playing Words with Friends

 We know that the initial state doesn’t guarantee an outcome.
 Consider now the black swans of Words with Friends, the “Q” and the “Z.” Either, played at the right time, in the right context, causes the point spread swell, perhaps to the point of decimating one’s opponent.
 These introduced “forces” can significantly turn the tide of a game.

 The same phenomenon occurs in the Serendipity Economy as networks reconfigure themselves, constantly changing their serendipity potential.
-It is important to note that benefiting from a perturbing force requires effective use of the force—and that black swans can be negative as often as positive.
+It is important to note that benefiting from a perturbing force requires the effective use of the force—and that black swans can be negative as often as positive.
 Huge swings in the stock market and the requisite loss of value change life for many.
-Imagine a world where viruses no long cause disease and the subsequent triumph for individual health trumpeted alongside faltering pharmaceutical firms scrambling to reinvent themselves.
+Imagine a world where viruses no longer cause disease and the subsequent triumph for individual health trumpeted alongside faltering pharmaceutical firms scrambling to reinvent themselves.

-7. Plan ahead, but don’t be surprised when someone trumps your future
+7. Plan ahead but don’t be surprised when someone trumps your future

 You have just swept a few tiles in place, collected your score and the system has presented that result to your opponent.
 While you wait for them to respond, you mentally play your tiles across the board looking for meaningful patterns to play in the next turn.
 What letters will create the biggest scores, by stretching through a double word or triple letter, through two or more score amplifiers—in the best of circumstances, a triple-word-triple-letter combination?
 If you are lucky, your tiles include a playable “Z” or “Q.” When the game shifts back to you, your opponent has not only filled a prime spot with his or her own letters, but those letters block other spaces (and thus create a new context).